Bert Holmes

 Bert Herbert Frank Holmes (27 September 1924 — November 2003) was an English footballer who played as a centre half.

 Career

-Holmes signed for hometown club Norwich City in 1947, following stints playing football for local clubs Norman Old Boys and Gothic.
-Holmes made 58 Football League appearances, scoring once, during his time at the club in a 4–2 win against Torquay United.
-In 1956 Holmes signed for Chelmsford City, where he spent two seasons before moving to Clacton Town.
+Bert Holmes signed for hometown club Norwich City in 1947, following stints playing football for local clubs Norman Old Boys and Gothic.
+Holmes made 58 Football League appearances, scoring once, during his time at the club in a 4–2 win against Torquay United in 1954.